GiacomoSalvadori/UnrealStudies/README.md

 - Animator: work with blendspace, FSM animation, also work with timeline from C++ code
 - Implementing TPS mechanics: walk, move camera, aim on the shoulder, cover system, reload, shooting
 - Implementing AI with Behaviour tree.
 In this project I made two kinds of Enemy:
-	- An Enemy who follow the player character and attacks from close
+	- An Enemy who follows the player character and attacks from close
 	- An Enemy who attacks from long range and uses the covers on the battlefield

 ## Input